analogdevicesinc/ai8x-training/README.md

 The number of discarded pixels is network specific and dependent on pooling strides and the types of convolution.
 In general, streaming mode is only useful for networks where the output data dimensions decrease from layer to layer (for example, by using a pooling stride).

+#### FIFOs

-The AI85/AI86 accelerator has four dedicated FIFOs connected to processors 0, 16, 32, and 48.
-Since the data memory instances are single-port memories, software would otherwise have to temporarily disable the accelerator in order to feed it new data.
-Using the FIFOs, software can input available data while the accelerator is running.
+Since the data memory instances are single-port memories, software would have to temporarily disable the accelerator in order to feed it new data.
+Using  FIFOs, software can input available data while the accelerator is running.
 The accelerator will autonomously fetch data from the FIFOs when needed, and stall (pause) when no enough data is available.

+The AI85/AI86 accelerator has two types of FIFO:

+##### Standard FIFOs

+There are four dedicated FIFOs connected to processors 0-3, 16-19, 32-35, and 48-51, supporting up to 16 input channels (in HWC format) or four channels (CHW format).
+These FIFOs work when used from the ARM Cortex-M4 core and from the RISC-V core.

+##### Fast FIFO

+The fast FIFO is only available from the RISC-V core, and runs synchronously with the RISC-V for increased throughput.
+It supports up to four input channels (HWC format) or a single channel (CHW format).
+The fast FIFO is connected to processors 0, 1, 2, 3 or 0, 16, 32, 48.

 ### Accelerator Limits